openchange/website/api/mapistore_http/source/index.rst

    :statuscode 200: Ok
    :statuscode 404: Folder does not exist

-.. http:post:: /folders/(folder_id)
+.. http:post:: /folders/(id)

-   Execute the given action on the folder
+   :synopsis: Execute the given action on the folder

    **Example request**: